nicolasriquet/GitDelver/README.md

 ## Usage

-**GitDelver** can be used in two ways.

-### GitDelver console program

-The **GitDelver console program** can be used for either analyzing a single repository or multiple repositories in bulk.
-This is the default mode.
-It both analyzes the repositories and produces the aforementioned CSV files.
-Please note that it is required that your first **set a few configuration parameters (mainly folder paths) in the *config.py* file** before launching the application (further information is provided below and in the configuration file itself).
-To run the **GitDelver** console program, simply run a terminal, go to your local **GitDelver** folder and enter the following command *python gitdelver.py*.
+**GitDelver** can be used for either analyzing a single repository or multiple repositories in bulk.
+Please note that it is required that you first **set a few configuration parameters (mainly folder paths) in the *config.py* file** before launching the application (further information is provided below and in the configuration file itself).
+To run the **GitDelver** console program, simply launch a terminal, go to your local **GitDelver** folder and run the following command *python gitdelver.py*.

-### Use the GitDelver API from another Python tool (e.g., Jupyter notebook)

-You can also directly use the **GitDelver** API from another Python tool like a **Jupyter notebook**. **GitDelver** internally uses Pandas dataframes for storing and processing data and these dataframes can be obtained by directly calling the *delve* method of the *Delver* class.
-By doing this, you can use the datasets without having to first import CSV files.
-Warning: the analysis process may take several hours on very large repositories and so this might not be practical in some cases.

 ## Configuration parameters to be set in *config.py*